sahib/rmlint/docs/tutorial.rst

 functions are not totally random, so the collision probability is slightly higher.

 If you're wary you might want to make a bit more paranoid than it's default.
-By default the ``spooky`` hash algorithm is used, which we consider a good tradeoff of speed and accuracy. ``rmlint``'s paranoia level can be easily inc/decreased using the ``-p`` (``--paranoid``)/ ``-P`` (``--less-paranoid``) option (which might be given up to three times each).
+By default the ``sha1`` hash algorithm is used, which we consider a good trade-off of speed and accuracy. ``rmlint``'s paranoia level can be easily inc/decreased using the ``-p`` (``--paranoid``)/ ``-P`` (``--less-paranoid``) option (which might be given up to three times each).